 PUBLIC THEOLOGY LEADERSHIP PROJECT: In this module students prepare and present their final DMin project as an expression of public theology, integrating the themes, theories, and methods of previous sessions and of the theological research paper.
 The final cohort meeting occurs at Middle Church in April of 2021, where students present their projects and assess their collective impact on the practice of public theology.

 We find ourselves in the middle of major cultural, political, and social change.
 How does the pastor, minister, activist or community leader remain relevant in a changing culture?
 At Drew, students and faculty are exploring these challenging times and working together to develop courageous, gospel-inspired responses that are rooted in the Bible, theology and visions of the beloved community.

 Our “Courageous Leadership in a Changing Culture” DMin will help you lead your congregations in these challenging times in a format that meets your lifestyle and vocational goals.

 This 30-credit Courageous Leadership DMin consists of 18 credits of coursework and 12 credits for theologically reflective contextually-responsive research.
 In the first research module after coursework, students write a well-researched essay demonstrating the ability to reflect theologically and biblically.
 This paper then serves as the scaffolding for the second substantial paper, which integrates the themes of the reflection within a specific chosen contextual issue.

-Applicants for “Courageous Leadership in a Changing Culture” must begin in either the Spring 2018 or Summer 2018 terms.
+Applicants for “Courageous Leadership in a Changing Culture” must begin in the Summer 2019 term.